David M. Grey

 David prides himself on keeping a cool head in times of stress, refuses to give up and will file appeals when necessary to get a winning result.
 David believes that his years of aggressive trial and litigation work translate effectively into dealing with the administrative process that makes up his special education practice.
 David has written extensively about legal issues and frequently lectures on special education and disability law.

-The father of three sons, Larry, Eric and Sean, when not spending time with his family, David is an avid cyclist and enjoys riding his bike in the hills overlooking Los Angeles.
+The father of three sons, when not spending time with his family, David is an avid cyclist and enjoys riding his bike in the hills overlooking Los Angeles.

 Barbara L. Grey